shiwaforce/poco/README.rst

     **poco pull <project> [plan]**

-pulls docker images for the specified project with the selected plan
+pulls docker images for the specified project with the selected plan (not works with Kubernetes)

     **poco start <project> [plan]**